 As mentioned above, bank debt can be used to store savings.
 However, if investors or retail customers are willing to take on risks, the banks also provide asset management services, helping investors to invest their savings in order to achieve a higher return.
 Asset management is also called buy-side, referring to the fact that the banks buy debt and equity, often from investment banks.
 A typical example of asset management is pension funds that help households to save up for retirement.

-Asset management took up around 60% of the Swedish banks' total market revenue in 2017, corresponding to 17% of the Swedish banks' total revenue OTHER SERVICES Several financial institutes provide insurance services, through subsidiaries.
-Net insurance income corresponded to just below 3% of the Swedish banks' total revenue in 2017.
+Asset management took up around 60% of the Swedish banks' total market revenue in 2018, corresponding to 17% of the Swedish banks' total revenue

+OTHER SERVICES

+Several financial institutes provide insurance services, through subsidiaries.
+Net insurance income corresponded to around 1.5% of the Swedish banks' total revenue in 2018.

-Note: Based on data for the four largest banks from 2017.
+Note: Based on data for the four largest banks from 2018.
+Nordea is still included in this figure.
 A few figures are missing for some of the banks.
 To correct for this, the distribution of income from the other banks is used.
-Source: SNL database Banking entails costs, which are covered by lending margins As mentioned above, the costs of banking are covered through lending margins and fee charges, which combined can be called "the effective lending margin".
+Source: SNL database

+Banking entails costs, which are covered by lending margins

+As mentioned above, the costs of banking are covered through lending margins and fee charges, which combined can be called "the effective lending margin".
 If the costs of banking increase, the (effective) lending margin will also increase in order to cover the increased costs.

 Below we go through how the revenue of the banks are divided between their different costs.

-COST OF EQUITY Some of the revenue is channelled to return on equity.
+COST OF EQUITY

+Some of the revenue is channelled to return on equity.
 Banks are required by laws and regulations to finance some of their loans by equity, which requires a return (similar to interest expenditures for debt financing).
-As seen in the balance sheet figure on page 8, equity currently amounts to 6% of total liabilities.
+As seen in the balance sheet figure on page 7, equity currently amounts to 6% of total liabilities.
 Equity is a more expensive source of finance for banks, and if the required equity ratio increases, i.e. if capital requirements increase, the effective lending margin will also increase to cover the increased costs.
 See appendix, p.
-59 for a thorough treatment of this topic.
-In 2017, the return on equity (or profit) amounted to around 38% of total costs (where return on equity is included total costs), cf. figure.
-TAX Banks pay corporate tax on taxable profits.
-This is one of the factors behind equity being more expensive than debt financing.
-OPERATIONAL COSTS The operational costs covered by the lending margin include:
+71 for a thorough treatment of this topic.

+In 2018, the return on equity (or profit) amounted to around 40% of total costs (where return on equity is included total costs), cf. figure.